hucik14/rational-linkages/docs/source/index.rst

 Citing the Package
 ==================

-If you use the Rational Linkages Toolbox in your research, please, cite it as follows:
+If you use the Rational Linkages toolbox in your research, please, cite it as follows:

 Huczala, D., Siegele J., Thimm, D., Pfurner, M., Schröcker, H.-P. (2024).
 Rational Linkages: From Poses to 3D-printed Prototypes.